trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/PlatformCacheRecipes.md

 ---
 # PlatformCacheRecipes class

 Illustrates how to programatically use the Platform Cache feature of Salesforce.
-Many of these recipes are, taken together, not very DRY (don&apos;t repeat yourself).
-However, they&apos;re intentionally listed here as a way of repeatedly demonstrating Platform Cache functionality
+Many of these recipes are, taken together, not very DRY (don't repeat yourself).
+However, they're intentionally listed here as a way of repeatedly demonstrating Platform Cache functionality

 ---
 ## Enums